-The College of Technology & Computer Science is excited to welcome students who started their college experience elsewhere, but would like to call ECU home.
+The College of Engineering and Technology is excited to welcome students who started their college experience elsewhere, but would like to call ECU home.
 We pride ourselves on making the transfer process a smooth one.

 What Are The Transfer Requirements?

-The College of Technology & Computer Science offers excellent opportunities for students transferring from community colleges outside of North Carolina.
+The College of Engineering and Technology offers excellent opportunities for students transferring from community colleges outside of North Carolina.
 We commonly work with students who possess Associate in Arts (AA) and Associate in Science (AS) degrees.
 We even offer special programs for students with Associate in Applied Science (AAS) degrees.
 Please click HERE for updated transfer admission requirements.

 Which Major Is Right For Me?

-Take your time and explore the College of Technology & Computer Science majors HERE.
+Take your time and explore the College of Engineering and Technology majors HERE.
 Our College is committed to helping students excel, lead and innovate.
 Students with Associate in Applied Science (AAS) degrees are strongly encouraged to explore our Industrial Technology and Construction Management AAS transfer programs.

 Prospective Out-of-State Community College Transfer Student Checklist